sahwar/madgalaxy/README.md

 --Articles

-    GET /api/v1/articles - retreives the latest articles acceptable parameters:
+    GET /api/v1/articles - retreives the latest articles
+        parameters:
             ?pageNum - Page number.
                        Defaults to 1.
                        Not required.

-    GET /ap/v1/articles/id/:article_id - retreives article by id acceptable parameters:
+    GET /ap/v1/articles/id/:article_id - retreives article by id
+        parameters:
             :article_id - _id of article.
                           Required.

-    GET /api/v1/articles/tags/:tags - Finds all articles with :tags (inclusive, not exclusive) acceptable parameters:
+    GET /api/v1/articles/tags/:tags - Finds all articles with :tags (inclusive, not exclusive)
+        parameters:
             :tags -     A list of tags separated by +'s (example: angularjs+node).
                         Usable tags can be found at /api/v1/articles/tags.
                         Required.
             ?pageNum -  Page number.
                         Defaults to 1.
                         Not required.

     GET /api/v1/articles/tags/untagged - Finds all articles where article.tags = []
-        acceptable parameters:
+        parameters:
             ?pageNum - Page number.
                        Defaults to 1.
                        Not required.